Wednesday, December 1, 2021

 Whenever something serious is going to happen, someone beside the potential perpetrator knows about it.
 In 81% of school shootings, someone knew it was going to happen before it happened.

-These “red flags” may come from comments on the internet, or the actions of an individual..
+These “red flags” may come from comments on the internet, or the actions of an individual.
 This is not an easy task.
-It is difficult to read minds but it is possible to read body language, listen carefully to spoken words to understand the actions of a child in trouble.
+It is difficult to read minds, but it is possible to read body language and listen carefully to spoken words to understand the actions of a child in trouble.

 It is essential for all educators to develop a rapport with their students.
-If educators have a good rapport with student’s they will immediately take action.
-Of course there are times when discipline is necessary but if you have that rapport, even discipline is more effective.
+If educators have a good rapport with students, these students are more likely to pass information to a staff member.
 Explain to students when they see dangerous words on social media, they may save lives by informing the proper school staff and their names will be kept confidential.

 Utilizing the school psychologist, the social worker and a consulting psychiatrist from a local hospital, parents and educators can be taught how to look for “red Flags” when they show up.
 Often these “red flags” will be subtle and difficult to discern.
 Here are some recognizable warning signs: